 Whatever mode of transportation you choose, be sure to take part in one of the most romantic experiences of Venice: being on the water.

 The best part of this colorful island is strolling down the streets, looking at all of the lace made here.
-We took the vaporetto to Burano, and while there wasn’t much to eat or do, just walking around is mesmerizing.
+We took the vaporetto to Burano, and while there wasn’t a great variety of activities, just walking around is mesmerizing.
 There are far fewer people in Burano than in Venice or Murano, and this freedom from crowds made our experience much lovelier.

 The island is only a 30-minute ride from Venice on the vaporetto, but make sure to check the time so you can get back before the vaporetti stop running.

-Murano is a beautiful island and a great way to escape the busyness of Piazza San Marco.
+Murano is another of these beautiful islands and a great way to escape the busyness of Piazza San Marco.
 Many places on Murano offer free demonstrations of how local shops create different items by blowing glass.
 These are easy to find; shop workers will wave you over as you exit the vaporetto.
 We were mesmerized as we watched the creation of each unique item.

 Going into the shops and looking at all of the pieces of art is so much fun!
 We do not normally buy souvenirs, but we decided to get something to remember our sweet experience in Murano.
 After looking in the shops, we had a picnic on the edge of a street with our feet dangling over the water.
 Our whole experience in Murano was tranquil and lovely.